RedTint/rasa-project/README.md

 ### Working with Docker

 ### Issues
+* Issue with training model for the first time (./models don't have any model content).
+For some reason, rasa is not able to store models in the `./models` folder despite having to successfully train.
+This doesn't happen when the `./models` folder already contains a model to start.
+  * We might need to train a model and have the stored indefinitely in our `./models` folder as our base?

-* Currently having issues with this:
+* [RESOLVED] Currently having issues with this:
 ```
 rasa.exceptions.ModelNotFound: No NLU or Core data for unpacked model at: '/var/folders/4m/6prcxkh10s71tzn6frvdy7lm0000gn/T/tmpk5ekiq3q'
 ```
 It seems like, it's looking for `core` and `nlu` default folders which can't be found when simply running `rasa train --fixed-model-name ./models/model.tar.gz`.

 ### Steps To Do Again